atishay/atishay.github.io/content/blog/1-hello-world/index.md

 date: "2016-11-01T00:00:00Z"
 description: Welcome to my blog.
 Its great to be blogging again.
 In my first post I discuss my motivations to blog.
-imgSrc: Image by Windell Oskay from [Flickr](https://www.flickr.com/photos/oskay/472097903)
+attribution: Image by Windell Oskay from [Flickr](https://www.flickr.com/photos/oskay/472097903)
 sidebar:
   - title: Trivia
     content: The first known instance of the usage of the words "hello" and "world"